camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

   already on OSGeo Live, and which returns a visual map that people can look at.
 Quickstarts are a marketing tool.
 Lets use it to sell pywps.

 ..
 Luís: All the example processes returning complex outputs also require complex inputs.
 These are not practical in an example document like this.
 Also note that response documents are always XML, there is nothing visual about them.
-There are better examples comming with PyWPS 4.0.
+There are better examples coming with PyWPS 4.0.

 Configuration